GATB/bcalm/README.md

 Rayan Chikhi, Antoine Limasset and Paul Medvedev, Compacting de Bruijn graphs from sequencing data quickly and in low memory, Proceedings of ISMB 2016, Bioinformatics, 32 (12): i201-i208.  ([Bibtex](https://academic.oup.com/Citation/Download?resourceId=2289008&resourceType=3&citationFormat=2))

 This project has been supported in part by NSF awards DBI-1356529, CCF-1439057, IIS-1453527, and IIS-1421908.

+The legacy, single-threaded code of BCALM version 1 is still available at: https://github.com/Malfoy/bcalm